-The Programme Board is the most senior level in the roll out for the and Board members are collectively responsible for the success or failure of the programme.
-The Board provides overall direction for the project and, crucially, ensures that all necessary resources are available for its success.
+The Programme Board is the most senior level in the roll out and Board members are collectively responsible for the success or failure of the programme.
+The Board provides overall direction for the project and crucially ensures that all necessary resources are available for its success.
 Note, other managers may be invited to attend Board meetings, as observers or for specific purposes, without having formal Board membership.
-The Project Board delegates the detailed management of the project to a Project Manager, based on a Project Plan or a series of Stage Plans.
+The Programme Board delegates the detailed management of the project to a Project Manager based on a Project Plan or a series of Stage Plans.

-PKB recommends that the Board is made up with representation from all senior stakeholders in the project, (CCIO, CIO)
+PKB recommends that the Board is made up with representation from all senior stakeholders in the project.

-Reporting into the Board as necessary will be representation from each of the workstream areas: Communications, Information Governance, Integration, Training, Project Management, Clinical Engagement.
+Reporting into the Board as necessary will be representation from each of the workstream areas: Communications, Information Governance, Integration, Training, Project Management, Clinical Engagement, Support.

 The Executive chairs the Programme Board and represents the Business/Service interest of the sponsoring organisation or consortium.
-The Executive is concerned that the project that the project is managed securely, is completed within the required budget/schedule constraints and will realise the expected benefits for the organisation(s) concerned.
+The Executive's main concern is that the project is managed securely, is completed within the required budget/schedule constraints and will realise the expected benefits for the organisation(s) concerned.

 Senior Responsible Officer

 The Senior User (there may be more than one) represents the interests of those who will use the output from the project – and commits all user resources required for the project.
 The Senior User(s) are concerned that the outcome of the project will enable users to realise the intended benefits.
-The position is typically held by a clinical director at the Business / Service.
+The position is typically held by a clinical director.

 The Senior Supplier (there may be more than one) represents the interests of the various technical specialists responsible for designing, developing and/or implementing the project deliverables – and commits the necessary resources in this category.
 The Senior Supplier is concerned that the outcome of the project will be technically secure and meet required specialist standards for quality and operational maintenance.
 Service Management may also be represented at this level.

-The function of Project Assurance is to assure Project Board members (who are typically too busy to do so themselves) that their various interests in the project are being properly satisfied and represented in the day to day activity.
-Thus, though part of the Project Team, personnel performing Project Assurance roles are independent of the Project Manager.
+The function of Project Assurance is to assure Project Board member's various interests in the project are being properly satisfied and represented in the day to day activity.
+Thus, though part of the Project Team, personnel performing Project Assurance roles are independent on the Project Manager.
 Business Assurance focuses on ensuring that sound project management process is being followed, and that the project is progressing in line with its budget, schedule and business case.
 User Assurance focuses on ensuring that project deliverables meet user requirements, and Technical Assurance that sound technical processes and standards are followed and that the overall solution is properly integrated.
 Personnel performing Project Assurance roles are usually termed Assurance Co-ordinators and they should support the Project Manager by ensuring that appropriate personnel from the various user and technical communities are consulted during the work, e.g. for product quality reviews and risk impact assessments.

 The Project Manager is responsible for the detailed, day-by-day conduct of the project, based on plans approved by the Project Board.
 The plans constitute a notional contract, in that: